 How are the KS3 review tests marked?

-The students are given a percentage score for each of the three sections and a test mean score which is an average of those three sections (thereby giving an equal weighting to each).
+The students are given a test at the end of every two topics covered in lessons.
 If appropriate, teachers will provide written feedback on areas for development.
 A coloured highlighter is used to indicate the progress made: green indicates that they are making better or expected progress, orange that their progress is a little below what we expect for them and red signifies that they should do some further work on this topic.
 As topics are not always of the same level of challenge similar percentages on different assessments may result in a different level of progress achieved.
 Students should record their results and progress in their Progress Ladder.

 How much homework should my child be getting?

 Homework will be set in line with the school policy and the homework timetable.
-Homeworks in mathematics may consist of MyMaths tasks, exercises set from the Kerboodle textbooks, revision, completing unfinished classwork, or any other relevant tasks the teacher may choose to set as required.
+Homeworks in mathematics may consist of Dr Frost tasks, exercises set from the Kerboodle textbooks, revision, completing unfinished classwork, or any other relevant tasks the teacher may choose to set as required.